Goals, Objectives, Competencies, Activities, and Assessments

 In addition to the normal therapeutic services interns provide, additional opportunity to provide therapy can function as a rotation.
 If no other rotation is selected, this will become the default rotation for the 4-hour time slot.
 It is suggested that interns interested in more therapy service delivery qualify their rotation in this regard by modality, emphasizing either group therapy, couples therapy, or individual therapy.
 In the case of individual therapy, an emphasis should be selected such as population (i.e., specific diversity) and/or treatment type (e.g., substance abuse).

-Interns interested in gaining more experience in diversity related activities can choose to do the Diversity Rotation.
+Interns interested in gaining more experience in diversity related activities can choose to do the Multicultural Rotation.
 Additional diversity opportunities may include: helping to develop and offer diversity trainings to the SHS staff or other people in the UVU community, working on programs with Multicultural Student Services, and creating diversity related material to distribute to the campus.

 Teaching